Spartacus (The Farm album): Release

+"Groovy Train" and "All Together Now" singles, and initial promotion

 By mid-1990, the Farm were being slotted into the baggy scene, much to the chagrin of Hooton.
 After some persuading from Sampson, the band travelled to Ibiza, where they would shoot A Short Film About Chilling...
 Ibiza '90.
 The location was rising in popularity amongst the British youth and dance cultures.
-The film coincided with the "Groovy Train", helping to grow the band's stature.
+The film coincided with the release of "Groovy Train", helping to grow the band's stature.
+Soon afterwards, they performed at the Alexandra Palace in London with Big Audio Dynamite.
 "Groovy Train" was released as the lead single from Spartacus on 20 August 1990.
 The CD and 12-inch vinyl versions included different remixes of "Groovy Train"; the CD version also featured a remix of "Stepping Stone".
 The music video for it featured Bill Dean singing into a piece of rock at a Southport fun fair, cut with some footage of their trip to Ibiza.
-The success of the track allowed the band to appear on Top of the Pops twice.
-Produce Records had received offers from various labels to buy them out, including from Sony Music Entertainment, but all of these were declined.
-While this was occurring, Produce Records were receiving orders to license out the "Groovy Train".
+Before the end of the following week, A Short Film About Chilling...
+Ibiza '90 premiered on Channel 4.
+The success of "Groovy Train" allowed the band to appear on Top of the Pops twice, and once on The Word.
+Produce Records received offers from various labels to buy them out, including from Sony Music Entertainment, but all of these were declined.
+Produce Records also received orders to license out "Groovy Train".
 One such request was from Sire Records, which was operated by Seymour Stein.
-He had been to several of the band's performances, which led to them being signed to the label.
-Up to that point, the song had some success at Modern Rock stations in the United States as an import release.
+He had been to several of the band's performances, which led to them being signed to the label some months later.
+Up to that point, the song had some success on modern rock stations in the United States as an import release.

 "All Together Now" was released as the second single from Spartacus on 26 November 1990.
 The CD edition featured remixes of the song by Farley & Pete Heller and Rocky & Diesel.
 The music video for "All Together Now", directed by Angus Cameron, sees the band and members of their families drinking in a pub.
-It was shot in a locale next to Shepherd's Bush Empire in London; they were concerned that if they tried to do it in Liverpool, too many people would try to gain entry.
-In January 1991, the Farm supported Happy Mondays at the Great British Music Weekend festival, which featured a line-up of Madchester-related acts.
-Following this, they embarked on a UK tour in February and March 1991.
-A launch show was scheduled for 7 February 1991, but was cancelled because of a dispute between the band and Flying Records, where the latter had not paid the band for an earlier show.
+It was shot in a pub next to Shepherd's Bush Empire in London; they were concerned that if they had shot the video in Liverpool, too many people would try to gain entry.
+In January 1991, the Farm supported Happy Mondays at the Great British Music Weekend festival, which featured a line up of Madchester-related acts.
+Following this, they embarked on a UK tour in February and March 1991, all the dates of which sold out.
+A launch show was scheduled for 7 February 1991, but was cancelled because of a dispute between the band and Flying Records, as the latter had not paid the band for an earlier show.
 Ahead of the album's release, promotional remixes of "Very Emotional" and "Higher & Higher" done by Farley and Heller were released as a white label 12-inch vinyl record.